 The PAO is accessed via the Moodle homepage and is listed as a course; participation, however, is optional at all times.
-Students who do not wish to have access to the PAO may send this request to the Office of Academic Affairs at <a href="mailto:academic.academic
+Students who do not wish to have access to the PAO may send this request to the Office of Academic Affairs at academic.affairs@uopeople.edu.